lk101101/Names/README.md

 For full list of surnames from 2010 Census, download the Excel file on https://www.census.gov/topics/population/genealogy/data/2010_surnames.html .
 I have included a small sample CSV file for the top 20 surnames but the complete file has 65k+ names.

+# Examples

-## Choice r: return a random word
+## Choice r: return random names
 "Specify a gender (m/f) and/or number of names to generate (>1) and/or whether to include a random surname (s).
 Leave blank for a single random name"\
 Note: inputs must be in the order |gender, number, surname| even if not all parameters are included.
-See more examples in code.\
+See more examples in code.

 Input: f\
 Output: 2010: F Emma

+Input: f s\
+Output: 2010: F Emma Smith

+Input: s\
+Output: Smith

 ## Choice p: return the popularity ranking of a name
 "Enter as name gender (m/f) year"\